 Probably the most famous surfing beach in the world, and for good reason.
 The waves are large and break in a near perfect cylinder or pipe shape very close to the beach, which makes it a great place to get up and close to watch the surfers tackle some very large waves.
 The last professional surf contest of the year is held here every December.

 13. Shark's Cove (1-2.5 hours)

-Shark's Cove, don't let the name scare you, is a great place to swim and skorkel late Spring to early Fall.
+Shark's Cove — don't let the name scare you — is a great place to swim and snorkel from late Spring to early Fall.
 There is a protected area that is great for kids and those that are not strong swimmers.
-Shark's cove can be very dangerous during the winter months do not attempt to swim if they have closed the park.
+Shark's Cove can be very dangerous during the winter months; do not attempt to swim if they have closed the park.
 You should be able to find snorkel rentals across the street, if you do not bring your own.
 There is a supermarket, food trucks, and bathrooms nearby.

-Waimea Valley directly behind Waimea Bay is a very easy, family nature walk to Waimea Falls at the back of the valley.
+Waimea Valley directly behind Waimea Bay is a very easy, family-friendly nature walk to Waimea Falls at the back of the valley.